What is periodontal disease (gum disease)?

 How do you treat periodontal disease (gum disease)?

 If caught in the early stages, gum disease can often be treated through professional cleanings and a strict, at-home oral hygiene program.
-Our knowledgeable dentist may also recommend scaling and root planing or other types of periodontal treatment to halt the progress of the disease and restore your oral health.
+Our knowledgeable dentists may also recommend scaling and root planing or other types of periodontal treatment to halt the progress of the disease and restore your oral health.
 For more information on how gum disease is treated, we invite you to contact us today and schedule an appointment with Dr. Scott Ferguson.